AHCCCS Copayments (Copays):

 Non-Emergency Use of the Emergency Room

-All hospitals in Arizona will have their payments reduced by the copay amounts for Non-emergency
+As part of the proposed copay request, all hospitals in Arizona will have their payments reduced by the copay amounts for Non-emergency

 use of the Emergency Room as described above.
 As such, it is expected that all hospitals will charge